nalej/docs/devices/devices-1.md

 * The **group device availability**.
 * If the **devices** are **enabled by default**.

-Once the group is created, a new accordion tab will be displayed on the devices list.
+Once the group is created, it will be displayed on the devices list.

 ![](../.gitbook/assets/devcreated.png)